ManarEyad7/Contextual-Understanding-of-Video-Data-for-Surveillance-Analysis/README.md

-# KAUST Surveillance Analysis Project
+# Contextual Understanding of Video Data for Surveillance Analysis

-Tools for motion-based segmentation and captioning of surveillance videos (RAFT-based flow + action-focused captions).

 ## Setup